Photo-induced directional transport in extended SSH chains: Conclusion

 \section{Conclusion}

+In conclusion, we have demonstrated rectification behavior in an extended SSH chain with a trimerized bond configuration arranged in a zigzag pattern under light irradiation.
+The central idea is to induce spatial anisotropy in the hopping amplitudes through the irradiation effect.
+While the extended SSH chain with anisotropic hoppings intrinsically breaks inversion symmetry and can independently yield rectification, the irradiation can also generate a similar effect even in the isotropic case, depending on the light polarization.
+Hence, light serves as an additional control knob to tune and enhance the rectification performance.

-In conclusion, we have achieved a rectification behavior by irradiating the extended SSH chain.
-The key idea is to create a spatial anisotropy in the hopping integrals via the irradiation effect.
-We have found that currents for the forward and reverse biased conditions are distinctively different in the presence of light.
-The degree of rectification is highly favorable for a wide range of light parameters.
-The high rectification performance and optical tunability observed in this study underscore the promise of light-driven systems for next-generation nanoelectronic devices.
+Our results show that the forward and reverse bias currents differ significantly in the presence of light, leading to a pronounced rectification effect.
+The degree of rectification remains highly favorable across a broad range of light parameters.
+The strong rectification efficiency and optical tunability revealed in this work highlight the potential of light-driven systems as promising candidates for next-generation nanoelectronic rectifiers.